 Once your charges are available for the term, you must complete the following two steps:

 *When currently enrolled students early register for an upcoming term, they are then billed approximately two weeks prior to the due date.
 Students registering after a certain point are on a rolling “register—bill—due” cycle.
 This means the due date will be determined by the date of registration.

 Verify financial aid and/or loans are properly reflected on your student account.
-If necessary, review the Online Student Financial Aid Checklist and contact the Student Financial Aid office with any questions.
+If accepted loans have not been applied and you are registered for less than full time (8 hours or less), then you will need to contact the Student Financial Aid office to request the loan(s) be reset for less than full time enrollment.
+If necessary, review the Online Student Financial Aid Checklist and contact the Student Financial Aid office at 254-710-2611 with any questions.

 To make the process of paying for your Baylor education more manageable, you have the option to enroll in a Payment Plan.
 Plan enrollment is required each term in which you participate in the Payment Plan.
 For more detailed information on Baylor's Payment Plan, click here.

 |Standard||33.33% + $40 Setup Fee||3|

 |Deferred||$80 Setup Fee Only||3|

 Subsequent Installment Due Dates